Published: 15 February 2019

 5.1.
 Ludian seismic wave

 In this paper, construction site of boom tower crane was situated in Kunming, Yunnan province of China.
 Consequently, Ludian Ms6.5 earthquake acceleration record, which was the measured strongest and nearest ground motion record, was considered to be three-direction uniform seismic excitation.
-The peak ground acceleration of -direction, -direction and -direction of Ludian earthquake ground motion was 2.66 m/s2, 2.85 m/s2 and 1.09 m/s2 respectively.
+The peak ground acceleration of x-direction, y-direction and z-direction of Ludian earthquake ground motion was 2.66 m/s2, 2.85 m/s2 and 1.09 m/s2 respectively.
 The time interval between recorded data was 0.04 s, and the total number of data points recorded was 1250 and the duration was 50.0 s.
 The max value of ground acceleration applied in time-history analysis is required to be 0.7 m/s2 when the anti-seismic fortification grade is Ms8.0 [1].
 Based on this provision, the seismic ground acceleration curves adjusted by equal proportion scaling (the scaling factor as 0.7/2.66, 0.7/2.85 and 0.7/1.09 respectively) in different directions were shown in Fig. 9, the directions of the seismic was consistent with the finite-element models of boom tower crane.

 From the dynamic analysis, the effect of horizontal seismic force at least in two main axis directions of the building should be discussed.
 For those specific structures with unsymmetrical mass and stiffness distribution, it is also vital to investigate torsional effect under bi-directional horizontal earthquake ground motion at the same time.
 Moreover, the influence of vertical earthquake action on long-span structures, long cantilever structures or high-rise buildings needs to be focused [18].
 For accurate calculation and comparison, the uniform excitation input of adjusted three-dimensional Ludian seismic wave was introduced in time-history analysis of this paper.
-The combination values of tri-directional components of earthquake ground acceleration were assumed to be 1.00, 0.85, 0.65, respectively in horizontal component ( and -directions) and vertical component (-direction).
+The combination values of tri-directional components of earthquake ground acceleration were assumed to be 1.00, 0.85, 0.65, respectively in horizontal component (x and y-directions) and vertical component (z-direction).

 Fig. 9Ludian seismic ground acceleration curve in three-direction: a) x-direction, b) y-direction, c) z-direction